By Michael Migliore and Mathieu Westphal.

 - If you want to build F3D, please take a look at the developer documentation.

-We envision F3D as a community-driven project, we love to see how the project is growing thanks to the contributions from the community.
+F3D as a community-driven, inclusive and beginner-friendly project.
+We love to see how the project is growing thanks to the contributions from the community.
 We would love to see your face in the list below!
 If you want to contribute to F3D, you are very welcome to!
-Take a look at our contribution documentation.
+Take a look at our contribution documentation, governance documentation and code of conduct.

 F3D can be used and distributed under the 3-Clause BSD License, see the license.
 F3D integrate the sources of other libraries and tools, all under permissive licenses, see the third party licenses.
 F3D packages relies on other libraries and tools, all under permissive licenses, all listed in the respective packages.